Scydact/pensum-extractor/DEV_NOTES.md

     - [ ] Dark mode friendly (connection lines are currently black)
 - [x] Mat post-req and processing
   - [x] Use map to associate post-reqs?
+- [x] Add src tag to pensum type (check TODO at the end of the page).
+- [x] Add period-type to university.json (If its a semester/cuarter/trimester...), with full name and short name (Sm.
+Tr. ).

 TODO: Extra new features